ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 ### Sensitivity label policy

-Please note, the user may only need to publish the sensitivity labels (sensitivity, security classification, information management markers and caveats) that are required for the organisation or agency.
+Please note, the user may only need to publish the sensitivity labels (sensitivity, security classification, information management markers and caveats) that are required for the organisation or organisation.

 `Microsoft 365 compliance > Information protection > Label policies`